fareedfauzi/Fareed-Participated-Training-Material/README.md

 # Training
-Repo to compile all training material I participated and conducted
+Repo to compile all trainings' material I participated and conducted